Postcolonial and World Literatures

 The study of postcolonial or international literatures in English has been carried out within the Faculty of English at Oxford since the early 1990s.
 World literature and postcolonial literary studies now forms a leading research area in the Faculty, which was consolidated in 2013 with the establishment of the MSt in World literature in English.
 We have a distinguished record in particular in postcolonial theory, global history at the time of empire, postcolonial book history, and in South Asian and southern African literatures in English.
 At any one time around 18 doctoral students on average research in the area, on topics ranging from South East Asian literature through to Caribbean aesthetics.

 Oxford offers exceptional resources for anyone interested in doing substantial research into the history of colonialism and its postcolonial and global aftermaths.
-It is home to the second largest living archive in the United Kingdom, the Bodleian Library and its many affiliates, including the Centre for the Study of the Book, Rhodes House, the Oriental Institute Library, and Queen Elizabeth House.
-With Oxford University Press, Pearson Education, Macmillan, Wiley-Blackwell, the African Books Collective, Oneworld and James Currey all based in the city, Oxford is also one of the major centres of the contemporary Anglophone publishing world.
+It is home to the second largest living archive in the United Kingdom, the Bodleian Library and its many affiliates, including the Centre for the Study of the Book.
+With Oxford University Press, Pearson Education, Macmillan, Wiley-Blackwell, the African Books Collective and Oneworld all based in the city, Oxford is also one of the major centres of the contemporary Anglophone publishing world.

 The MSt strand World Literatures in English offers students the opportunity to investigate leading questions and debates in colonial, postcolonial, transnational and global literary studies through the medium of taught courses and a dissertation.